iotaledger/goshimmer/docs/003-markers.md

 ## Detailed Design

 Let's define the terms related to markers:
-* **Marker Sequence:** A Marker Sequence is a sequence of markers with the same Marker Sequence Identifier.
-Each Marker Sequence corresponds to a UTXO branch, which help us to track the structure independently.
+* **Sequence:** A Sequence is a sequence of markers.
+Each Sequence corresponds to a UTXO branch, which help us to track the structure independently.
-* **Marker Sequence Identifier (MSI):** A Marker Sequence Identifier is the unique identifier of a Marker Sequence.
+* **Sequence Identifier (SI):** A Sequence Identifier is the unique identifier of a Sequence.
-* **Marker Index (MI):** A Marker Index is the index of the marker in a Marker Sequence
+* **Marker Index (MI):** A Marker Index is the marker rank in the marker DAG.
+Throughout the code the marker rank will be called index.
-* **marker:** A marker is a pair of numbers: MSI and MI associated to a given message.
-Markers carrying the same MSI belong to the same Marker Sequence.
+* **marker:** A marker is a pair of numbers: SI and MI associated to a given message.
+Markers carrying the same SI belong to the same Sequence.
 * **future marker (FM):** A future marker of a message is the nearest marker in its future cone; this field is updated when the new marker is generated.
 The future marker has to be the same branch as the message.
 * **past marker (PM):** A past marker of a message is the marker in its past cone.
 It is set to the newest past marker of its parents, that is the one that has the largest MI.
 The past marker of a marker is set to itself.
+* **sequence rank:** The rank of a sequence will be simply called rank throughout this code.
+Bear in mind that for clarity the marker rank is called index.

-### The Marker Sequence
+### The Sequence
-Marker sequences are used to track the UTXO DAG branches, each branch corresponds to a marker sequence with a unique *`MSI`*, and the marker sequences form a DAG as well.
+Sequences are used to track the UTXO DAG branches, each branch corresponds to a sequence with a unique $SI$, and the sequences form a DAG as well.

-#### Marker Sequence Structure
+#### Sequence Structure

 <table>
     <tr>